DKU-EmbeddedSystem-Lab/2021_DKU_OS/README.md

 [Lab0 Documentation Link](https://drive.google.com/file/d/10FFkWXZnCZTb8Qs0jqQRQrgq2UN5of3H/view?usp=sharing)

-DKU OS Image Download Link [Link](https://drive.google.com/file/d/11vOOjmYY-kWOY2u1andpluxYBdSQT-EA/view?usp=sharing)
+DKU OS Image Download Link [Link]()

+If you have an error, you must check VirtualBox version check(6.1.18).
+If not, you reinstall VirtualBox.

 ## Lab1